SimonGuo666/Multi-Picture-in-one-page/README.md

-Here's an optimized version of your `README.md`:

----

 # Multi-Picture-in-One-Page

 This project allows you to create a composite image from multiple smaller images.
 It is built with **HTML**, **CSS**, and **JavaScript**.
 While this approach may not be the most advanced, it is one of the simplest.